Home > Hardware > Architectural Hardware for Façades, Doors & Windows Trends and Challenges

 • Non-fire resistance materials

-• Clear glass or wooden shutters for window and/or door.
+• Clear glass or wooden shutters for windows and/or doors.

 Looking at the above-mentioned reasons, the end user has to take a decision while considering the safety parameters.
 They can be: